- Roadmap for reform

-- record how the plan will be monitored and reviewed.
-This includes outlining the steps to take if goals are not working and risk continues or recommences (refer to “What if it isn’t working” section).
-There should not be any surprises for the family and should be aware of steps as they are about to happen.
-(EIRD, Lived Experience Network, 31 March 2021)
+- explain to the family and record how the plan will be monitored and reviewed.
+This includes outlining the steps to take if goals are not working and worries continue or recommence.
+There should not be any surprises for the family and should be aware of steps as they are about to happen (EIRD, Lived Experience Network, 31 March 2021).

 - give a copy of the completed and signed safety plan to the parents, the child (if age appropriate) and any other person involved in its implementation.

-- Does the child feel safe? does the child feel able to speak out if they don’t?
+- Does the child feel safe?
+Does the child feel able to speak to you or another ‘safe’ adult?